-Mr. Musqua is currently the resident Elder for the Masters of Aboriginal Social through traditional counselling.
+Mr. Musqua is currently the resident Elder for the Masters of Aboriginal Social Work at the First Nations University of Canada (formerly the Saskatchewan Indian Federated College).
+He also teaches in the Masters program, co-ordinates culture camp, provides traditional activities such as sweatlodge ceremonies and supports individuals through traditional counselling.
 He holds an honorary degree from the U of S, where he formerly taught.
 He has been a band councillor and has received a Citizen of the Year award from the FSIN.